bathtimethiago/Spotify11/README.md

 # Fluent for Spicetify

-Patch for fluent theme by williamckha
+A fluent theme based on theme by williamckha

 / FEATURES /